-\begin{proof} For (a), note that while $\widetilde S$ may be an infinite connected sum with copies of $\overline {\CP^2}$, every compact subset of $\widetilde f(\widetilde X)$ only intersects finitely many summands, and so lies in a finite blowup of $S^4=\C^2\cup\{\infty\}$.
-Thus, Theorem~\ref{uncountable} applies to the projection $\pi\co\widetilde X\to X$, with the smoothing $\Sigma$ induced by $f$, yielding exotic smoothings $\Sigma_t$ obtained by end-summing $\Sigma$ with $R_t$.
-These all admit Stein structures respecting the complex orientations of $X$ and $\widetilde X$, since $\Sigma$ does by hypothesis.
-Each $X_{\Sigma_t}$ smoothly embeds into $X_\Sigma$, and hence into $S$, and (by the proof of Theorem~\ref{uncountable}) the latter embedding $f_t$ is topologically isotopic to $f$ rel the core 2-complex $C$ of $X$ (which is the interior of a 2-handlebody).
-By \cite{steindiff} (cf.\ also \cite{CE} Theorem~13.8), an embedding onto an open subset of a complex surface is smoothly isotopic to one with Stein image if and only if the induced complex structure on the domain is homotopic (through almost-complex structures) to a Stein structure on it.
+\begin{proof} To prove (a) of the theorem, note that while $S$ may be an infinite connected sum with copies of $\overline {\CP^2}$, every compact subset of $f(X)$ only intersects finitely many summands, and so lies in a finite blowup of $S^4=\C^2\cup\{\infty\}$.
+Thus, Theorem~\ref{uncountable} applies, with the smoothing $\Sigma$ induced by $f$, yielding exotic smoothings $\Sigma_t$ obtained by end-summing $\Sigma$ with $R_t$.
+These all admit Stein structures respecting the complex orientation of $X$, since $\Sigma$ does by hypothesis.
+Each $X_{\Sigma_t}$ smoothly embeds into $X_\Sigma$, and hence into $S$, and (by the proof of Theorem~\ref{uncountable}) the latter embedding $f_t$ is topologically isotopic to $f$ rel the core 2--complex $C$ of $X$ (which is the interior of a 2--handlebody).
+By \cite{steindiff} (cf.\ also \cite[Theorem~13.8]{CE}), an embedding onto an open subset of a complex surface is smoothly isotopic to one with Stein image if and only if the induced complex structure on the domain is homotopic (through almost-complex structures) to a Stein structure on it.
 This condition is trivially satisfied for $\Sigma$.
-Since the Stein structures of $\Sigma$ and $\Sigma_t$ are equal near $C$, which is a deformation retract of $X$, the condition is also satisfied by $\Sigma_t$, so $f_t$ is $\Sigma_t$-smoothly isotopic to an embedding in $S$ with Stein image.
+Since the Stein structures of $\Sigma$ and $\Sigma_t$ are equal near $C$, which is a deformation retract of $X$, the condition is also satisfied by $\Sigma_t$, so $f_t$ is $\Sigma_t$--smoothly isotopic to an embedding in $S$ with Stein image.

 Part (b) follows from \cite{JSG}, which proves that any embedding of such an $X$ into a complex surface is topologically isotopic to one with Stein image.
-Another way to view that theorem is that we can arrange $X$ to have Stein-Casson type, realizing the homotopy class of almost-complex structures induced by the embedding, then invoke \cite{steindiff}.
-To control $G$, further refine the Stein-Casson smoothing using Lemma~\ref{main} and Addendum~\ref{mainadd} (before applying \cite{steindiff}).
+Another way to view that theorem is that we can arrange $X$ to have Stein--Casson type, realizing the homotopy class of almost-complex structures induced by the embedding, then invoke \cite{steindiff}.
+To control $G$, further refine the Stein--Casson smoothing using Lemma~\ref{main} and Addendum~\ref{mainadd} (before applying \cite{steindiff}).
 The result now follows from (a). \end{proof}

 The hypothesis that subsets of $\widetilde X$ embed in negative definite manifolds can be bypassed by using a different technique for constructing uncountable families, related to the large exotic $\R^4$ construction: